-We acknowledge and emphasise that reporting is a process, not simply a report card.
-Parent teacher interviews occur in term one and three and form part of our reporting process as teachers discus student progress and learning goals with parents.
+We emphasise however that reporting is a process, not simply a report card.
+No single method, such as a twice yearly written report, can be left to carry the whole burden of reporting student progress each year.
 At St Kieran's, we believe the most effective reporting occurs when various approaches are used throughout the year.